 The system design interview is not there to collect a pretty diagram.
 It is a compact check of how an engineer handles incomplete requirements, system boundaries, risks, and technical trade-offs under time pressure.

-Interviewers care not only about the final design, but also about the reasoning path: where you start, which questions you ask, how you decompose the system, and how clearly you justify your choices.
+The finished design takes an interviewer a couple of minutes to read.
+What they keep watching is the reasoning path: where you start, which questions you ask, how you decompose the system, and how clearly you justify your choices.

 Related chapter